nes-lab/shepherd-nova/docs/content/infrastructure.md

 When using the provided `shepherd-data` utilities, the tool will usually report automatically if warnings and errors were emitted during the experiment.

 With the additional goal of failing early, the testbed tries to verify states and configurations as soon as possible.
-The user can see that during the creation of an invalid experiment, i.e. when a target is requested by two observer configurations.
+The user can see that during the creation of an invalid experiment, i.e. when a target is requested twice by two separate observer configurations.
 That concept was applied throughout the architecture.

 ## Observer Logs

-For executing an experiment, three software units work together in unison:
+For executing an experiment, three software units work together in unison on each observer:

 - the testbed service called `shepherd-sheep` which orchestrates all subsystems
 - a `kernel module` which coordinates hardware-access, data-flows and time-sync to the PRU-coprocessors